Margaret6556/Margaret6556/README.md

 Hello world,

 → I’m Margaret Cezar, an experienced tech founder and developer with a passion for building innovative digital products.
 Currently gaining expertise in web adn full-stack  development, AI-agents, LLM, and machine learning.
 I specialize in creating clean, modern, sophisticated, user-friendly interfaces and efficient back-end systems.
-As an experienced founder of multiple tech startups, I've led brilliant volunteer dev team to deliver impactful, pixel-perfect solutions for my startup projects.
+As an experienced founder of multiple tech startups, I've led brilliant volunteer dev team anf freelancers to deliver impactful, pixel-perfect solutions for my startup projects.

 → I am a multi-passionate and multi-skilled generalist with a wide range of experience in Marketing, Product & Engineering, Accounting, and Legal domains.